lgw2/lgw2.github.io/_teaching/csci112-spring-2023/programs/program1.md

 * Note that there are some special character in some names that may not display correctly.
 Don't worry about that.
-* There is code for selection sort on an array of `int`s in `/public/classwork/week7/mon/solution.c` that you can use as a reference for sorting.
+* There is code for selection sort on an array of integers in `/public/classwork/week7/mon/solution.c` that you can use as a reference for sorting.

 ## Grading - 100 points